mxpgmbh/redirect_generator/README.md

 * `--status-code`: Define the status code, allowed are *301*,*302*, *303* and *307*.
 * `--dry-run`: If set, the redirect won't be added
 * `--overwrite existing`: Overwrite existing source URLs with the given target.
-  Does not alter notification level (warning / info) of duplicates
+  Uses notification level 2 (info) when actually overwriting something

 ### Import CSV